NorthGlenwalker/ocownerhud/README.md

 3.910 Owners Hud bug fix
 ------------------------
 - Fixed rare bug with the hud erroring with "to many listeners" in hudmain script.
-This was a knmown rare bug but has taken uptoo now to find a fix.
+This was a known rare bug but has taken upto now to find a fix.

 3.900 Owners Hud Finished items: